Association of sleep quality with body fat mass and metabolic factors in Iranian adults in 2020

 Background: Poor sleep quality is increasingly recognized as a risk factor for poor health outcomes such as obesity, diabetes and cardiovascular diseases.
 This study aimed to investigate the association between sleep quality, obesity and glycemic and lipid profiles in Iranian adults in 2020.

-Methods: 353 adults aged 18-60 years from community centers in Tehran municipality took apart in this cross-sectional study by convenience sampling.
+Methods: Of 353 adults aged 18–60 years enrolled from community centers in Tehran municipality, after exclusions 326 participants remained for analysis in this cross-sectional study using convenience sampling.
 Information on anthropometric measurements, physical activity and dietary intake were collected.
 Sleep quality was assessed through Pittsburgh Sleep Quality Index.
 Body composition was measured through BIA method.
-Auto analyzer was used to measure fasting blood sugar (FBS)and lipid profile and ELISA method was used to measure Insulin.
+Auto analyzer was used to measure Fasting Blood Sugar (FBS) and lipid profile, and Insulin was measured using the ELISA method.

 Results: The mean age was 42.92±11.34 and 39.16±14.18 for women and men, respectively.
-Each one score increase in total sleep quality, was related to 0.1 cm increase in waist circumference and 0.3 % increase in body fat percent (P <0.05).
-BMI had a positive correlation with subscales of “sleep disturbances” and “use of sleep medication” (P <0.001).
+Each one-point increase in the PSQI total score was associated with a 0.1 cm increase in waist circumference and a 0.3% increase in body-fat percentage (P < 0.05).
+BMI had a positive correlation with subscales of ‘sleep disturbances’ and ‘use of sleep medications’ (P <0.001).
 Physical activity had a significant negative correlation with subscales of “subjective sleep quality” and “sleep latency”.
 FBS and triglyceride had positive correlation with “sleep latency” and “Subjective sleep quality”, respectively (P <0.05).

 Conclusion: Some determinants of sleep quality are associated with obesity, disorders of glucose and triglyceride metabolism and low level of physical activity.